hmcts/pip-cron-trigger/README.md

 The purpose of this service is to contain logic that allows for triggering of scheduled jobs within the other PIP microservices.

-This service will be ran alternating on each cluster, to the expected schedule for each trigger.
+This service will be run alternating on each cluster, to the expected schedule for each trigger.

 ## What's inside